 Newquay

+Cornwall, TR7 2RL

-Cornwall, TR7 2RLnce payment has been received the lead time is 3-4 weeks and the plugs will be posted out to you with fitting instructions.
+Once payment has been received the lead time is 3-4 weeks and the plugs will be posted out to you with fitting instructions.
 UK postage is £3.95 (£12.50 to Éire and Europe).
 You are welcome to send us a photo or arrange a video-call should you need further assistance.

 9. If you need your plugs urgently the manufacturer can provide a priority service (7-10 working days) for an additional £28/set.
 12. Please your plugs and notify us of any issues straight away as the manufacturer has a 14 day free adjustment policy.
 After this a ‘repair’ charge is applied.